Today's History Trivia for November 14

 1986 Ivan Boesky The Wall Street investor pleads guilty to illegal insider trading.
 He agreed to return profits and pay a $100 million fine.

-1976 Jimmy Carter's church The Plains Baptist Church of Georgia drops its 11-year-old ban on attendance by blacks.
+1976 Jimmy Carter's Church Drops Ban on Blacks The Plains Baptist Church of Georgia drops its 11-year-old ban on attendance by blacks.
 Carter had been opposed to the ban.

 1972 First Dow-Jones Index closing above 1000 Closing at 1003.16.